 Workplace concerns can take many forms and, when not addressed, can detract from your success and fulfillment as an employee.
 Take advantage of the many resources to assist you in understanding the policies and procedures at Stanford, or in resolving matters that may affect your success at Stanford.

-Many other resources are available to assist employees, and the individuals representing these offices will handle your information with sensitivity and discretion.
-If you request confidentiality, they will take reasonable steps to safeguard privacy and confidentiality.
-However, you should know that your conversation may not be held in confidence, as Stanford supervisors, faculty, and administrators have an obligation to report certain workplace concerns, such as (but not limited to) sexual harassment, policy violations, and allegations of illegal activity.
-These resources can help employees understand Stanford policies, identify and evaluate options to resolve problems, and coordinate informal and formal resolution to concerns.
+The resources above are available to assist employees, and the individuals representing these offices will handle your information with sensitivity and discretion.
+They will take reasonable steps to maintain confidentiality.
+However, Stanford supervisors, faculty, and administrators may have an obligation to report or follow up on certain workplace concerns, such as (but not limited to) sexual harassment, discrimination, and allegations of illegal activity.

 It is important that people feel comfortable raising concerns and cooperating in investigations, and the university has policies that protect individuals who in good faith report or provide information during an investigation.
 Retaliation violates Stanford’s policies.
 Please see Administrative Guide Memo: 1.1.2: Non-Retaliation Policy.